 It started when I posed a simple question: Had he noticed a change in directly marketing martial arts schools over the past say, dozen years?

-With a click of a button, I can set up a website, a Facebook page, or even start a “online” television show and start pouring on the “expert syrup”.
+With the click of a button, I can set up a website, a Facebook page, or even start an “online” television show and start pouring on the “expert syrup.”

 Overnight, any bozo can be a self-acclaimed expert.

-All completely void credentials, social proof, or at the very least, experience.
+All completely devoid of credentials, social proof, or at the very least, experience.

 Let me give you the exact same advice I used to give my weight loss clients at my fitness studio…

 It’s amazing how much stuff out there just doesn’t make sense.

 Heck, even the “experts” know it doesn’t make sense, or it’s missing something, but if they keep pouring more words into your head, eventually you’ll get so confused you start to think it must just be YOU that doesn’t understand, it must be YOU that isn’t doing it right, it must be YOU that’s getting things all mixed up.